 NYC Neighborhood I want to spend more time in:

 (Tie) East Village & Harlem

 Meanwhile, Harlem has loads of culture and history but I was scared away when I first went to NYC by the apocryphal stories of crime.
+It’s become a much more visitor-friendly area since then.
 Next time, I need to stop by to check out the museums, restaurants and attractions like the Apollo.